Fire burning in Gibson Flats area

 Fifty homes have been impacted, according to GFFR.

+In a 10:30 a.m. update from GFFR, “emergency crews are in the process of assessing the number of structures impacted.
+Assessments are limited at this time due to ongoing fire conditions.
+No injuries have been reported.
+Gas has been shut off in the affected area.
+Crews are working on putting out fire pockets before the wind picks up again.”

 Displaced families that have not yet checked in are asked to contact the Red Cross at 1-800-272-6668 to be accounted for, according to GFFR.
+The Red Cross and CCSO are attempting to account for everyone in the affected area.

 The first 911 call for the fire came in at 2:41 a.m., according to CCSO.